chrisichris/yeti-maven-plugin/README.markdown

 1.  the main repl is used for try-out/evalute code etc from your project.
 All commands entered at the prompt without a "-" prefix are evaluated in this repl.

-    There is nothing realy special about this repl it is like a normal yeti repl.
+    There is nothing realy special about this repl.
+It is like a normal yeti repl.

 	--help shows a help.